nhatbarry/importer_dw/README.md

-# {My First} Data Warehouse Project
+# My First Data Warehouse Project

 Hello!
-I'm {nhatbarry}, and this is my project to show my data warehouse skills.
+I'm nhatbarry, and this is my project to show my data warehouse skills.

 ## 🎯 Knowledge & techniques that I achieved